Water buffalo: Environmental effects

 Wildlife conservation scientists have started to recommend and use introduced populations of feral water buffaloes to manage uncontrolled vegetation growth in and around natural wetlands.
 Introduced water buffaloes at home in such environs provide cheap service by regularly grazing the uncontrolled vegetation and opening up clogged water bodies for waterfowl, wetland birds, and other wildlife.

+A large feral population became established in northern Australia in the late 19th century, and there are smaller feral herds in several other countries.

 Grazing water buffaloes are sometimes used in Great Britain for conservation grazing, such as in the Chippenham Fen National Nature Reserve.
 The water buffaloes can better adapt to wet conditions and poor-quality vegetation than cattle.
 In uncontrolled circumstances, though, water buffaloes can cause environmental damage, such as trampling vegetation, disturbing bird and reptile nesting sites, and spreading exotic weeds.

 Reproductive research

 In vitro fertilization

-In 2004, Philippine Carabao Center (PCC) in Nueva Ecija produced the first swamp-type water buffalo born from an in vitro-produced, vitrified embryo.
+In 2004, Philippine Carabao Center in Nueva Ecija produced the first swamp-type water buffalo born from an in vitro-produced, vitrified embryo.
 It was named "Glory" after President Gloria Macapagal Arroyo.
 Joseph Estrada's most successful project as an opposition senator, the PCC was created through Republic Act 3707, the Carabao Act of 1992.

-There have been many attempts at creating hybrids between domestic cattle and domestic water buffaloes, however, to date, none have been successful; the embryos usually only get to the 8-cell stage before failing.
+There have been many attempts at creating hybrids between domestic cattle and domestic water buffaloes.
+To date, none have been successful; the embryos usually only get to the 8-cell stage before failing.

 Cloning

-The first cloned water buffaloes were born in 2007.
-Chinese scientists used micromanipulation-based somatic cell nuclear transfer produce several clones of a swamp-type water buffalo.
-Three calves were born; two died young.
+The first cloned swamp-type water buffaloes were born in 2007 using micromanipulation-based somatic cell nuclear transfer; three calves were born, and two died.

-In 2007, the PCC announced plans to clone the swamp-type water buffalo.
-The plan was to use as a tool for genetic improvement in water buffaloes to produce "super buffalo calves" by multiplying existing germplasms, but without modifying or altering genetic material.
-A 2009 Voice of America article says the PCC is "close to producing the world's first water buffalo clone".

-In 2009, National Dairy Research Institute (Karnal, India) cloned a river-type water buffalo using a simplified somatic cell nuclear transfer procedure called "handmade cloning".
-The calf, named Samrupa, did not survive more than a week due to genetic defects.
-A few months later, a second cloned calf named Garima was successfully born.
-The Central Institute for Research on Buffaloes, India's premier research institute on water buffaloes, also became the second institute in the world to successfully clone the water buffalo in 2016.
+In 2009, National Dairy Research Institute cloned a river-type water buffalo using a simplified somatic cell nuclear transfer procedure called "handmade cloning".

+The Central Institute for Research on Buffaloes cloned a water buffalo in 2016.